andrewretherford/space-battle/README.md

 3. When coding, form a solid and testable foundation before building upon it with more functionality.
 In this case, is there a bug where an alien can attack _after_ it has been destroyed?
 Better fix that bug before increasing the complexity of the code.

 4. When you have a piece of functionality tested and working, **commit it**.
 Try not to commit broken code.
 Unsure of when to commit? **Commit when something works**.
 You want to save working code.
+5. Do it the way you know how first, even if it's messy and brute force.
+If you have to hard-code all your alien ships, that's fine, as long as you get your app working!
+Worry about refining your code approach after you meet the minimum features of the project.

 ### HINT: Code quality and code sharing